2023/2024 School Year

 My name is Emily Romero and I teach ELA7 and Special Education 6.
 It is my 8th year teaching at ASK as a project manager.
-I operate from a thought and belief that learning is both a lifelong and daily endeavor.
+I operate from a thought and belief that learning is a lifelong, fun, and daily endeavor.
 I hope this will be a valuable year of learning, introspection, and growth for scholars!
 I enjoy collaborating with my colleagues and my scholars to create standards-based project learning opportunities that utilize critical & creative thinking skills.
 Outside of school I have interests including spending time with friends & family, making stuff, traveling, exploring, reading, resting, learning, and being frugal with certain things so I can splurge on others.

-ELA7 focuses on reading, writing, speaking and listening with individual and collaborative work.
+ELA7 (English Language Arts) focuses on reading, writing, speaking and listening with individual and collaborative work.
 These communication skills are valuable and can be applied in many aspects and areas of life.
 One overarching goal is to enable scholars to communicate effectively and interpret information from a variety of modalities.
 Scholars will work with a variety of sources including narratives and informational text, to develop inference skills.
 Scholars will be challenged as they learn to read and discuss increasingly complex texts for a deeper understanding, determining the central theme and assessing the author’s point of view.
 Scholars will evaluate both fiction and non-fiction (informational text) to support claims with valid reasoning and evidence.
 Scholars will practice identifying logical fallacies & bias and think critically about non fiction writing such as current events, advertising, and research.
 Weekly vocabulary practice, use, and acquisition serves to support the development of all areas of communication and comprehension.
-Creative and artistic projects are integrated into this class to boost literacy and comprehension while also differentiating instruction and reaching a wider range of learners.
+Creative and artistic project based learning integrated into this class to boost literacy and comprehension while also differentiating instruction and reaching a wider range of learners.
 The content aligns with the common core state standards www.corestandards.org/ELA-Literacy

-FC (Fundamental Connections) is an advisory class where we check in about academics, get organized with time management and study skills, and participate in DARE lessons (to prevent substance abuse through education and building self-esteem).
+FC (Fundamental Connections) 6 is an advisory class where we support academic success & growth, self-awareness & emotional regulation, being organized with time management & study skills, and participate in DARE-to-be-You lessons (to prevent substance abuse through education and building self-esteem).
 We also learn about & practice life skills such as setting & working toward goals (for high school, college, & workforce/career), financial literacy, social & emotional learning, and conflict resolution.

-Norms for Scholars using Google Meet - Expectations during virtual teaching and learning:
+Norms for Scholars in the Classroom (Expectations during virtual teaching and learning are similar):

 - Use technology appropriately, respect your Manager, yourself, and others